-TSI Detection Management Software (DMS) is a software application designed by TSI that runs under the Windows® operating system.
+TSI Detection Management Software (DMS) is a software application designed by TSI that runs under the Windows operating system.
 You can use DMS for a variety of functions related to the Edge dosimeter and with many other TSI instruments.
-DMS has the ability to customize your set-up parameters, display data, manipulate data, and create reports.
+DMS has the ability to customize your setup parameters, display data, manipulate data, and create reports.
+For additional information, access the online help manual by clicking on Help | Content.